 • If their employer has given them equipment to work from home, this would usually be covered under their employer’s business insurance, so they don’t need to add this to their policy.

-Customers do not need to inform us of any unemployment/furlough as a result of coronavirus until the Government lifts its restrictions.
+Your clients do not need to inform us of any unemployment/furlough as a result of Coronavirus until the Government lifts its restrictions.
 You should not amend the policy if notified during this time.